 - You may lose your passion or your habit of blogging.
 It may not be easy to get back into the swing of writing.

-- You may lose traffic to your blog.
+- The loss of traffic to your blog.
 If you are serious about making money blogging losing traffic may not be good.
-It all depends what you want to get out of blogging.
+It all depends on what you want to get out of blogging.

 How do balance your blog article frequency with your offline life?